 When comparing mean scores or the average level of agreement between family and caregiver groups by the round of equity audit survey data collection (e.g., Round 1, Round 2) in which they participated, no statistically significant differences were detected across all prompts with the exception of one; "My student(s) has friends from other backgrounds."
 For this prompt families and caregivers of Round 2 recorded a higher level of agreement at 3.29 compared to families and caregivers of Round 1 who recorded an average level of agreement at 3.10.
-On average, Round 2 family and caregiver mean scores trended upward compared to Round 1 family and caregiver mean scores on survey prompts.
-For further information on prompt mean scores by each round of data collection, please see the table found at the end of this addendum brief.
+On average, Round 2 family and caregiver mean scores trended upward compared to Round 1 family and caregiver mean scores the table found at the end of this addendum brief.